NatronGitHub/Natron/Documentation/source/guide/tutorials-imagesequence.rst

 .. for help on writing/extending this file, see the reStructuredText cheatsheet http://github.com/ralsina/rst-cheatsheet/raw/master/rst-cheatsheet.pdf

-How to convert videos to image sequences
+How To Convert Videos To Image Sequences
 ========================================

 Natron works best when using image sequences as input.

 Video can be used (mp4, mov etc) as input but may face stability issues.

-Converting the video to a sequence of images is recommended.
+**Converting the video to a sequence of images is recommended.**

 There are a number of solutions for converting the video to frames: